leafpetersen/dep-generic-methods/proposal.md

 for APIs to add genericity.
 Making a method generic by replacing uses of dynamic with generic parameters is a non-breaking change from the standpoint of clients that invoke the method (though it remains a breaking change from the standpoint of clients that override the method).
+Forbidding implicit instantiation of escaping uses as discussed above would mean that replacing a non-generic method with a generic method would also break at any tear-off points.
+However, so long as implicit instantiation at call sites is permitted, the backwards compatibility at invocation sites would be maintained.

 ###  Limitations and forwards incompatibilities